kofrezo/dotfiles/README.md

     sudo apt install terminator gtk2-engines

 You probably have to restart your computer once otherwise terminator might just not work (not launch) because of dbus.
+For I also had to first install lightdm (see later section) before terminator wall startable.

 ### Screen Resolution